CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ### Build the container
 #### Note: Apptainer vs SingularityCE
 Currently, the Singularity project has two major forks, SingularityCE and Apptainer.
-At present there are no major differences between them that affect the PMN pipeline, so either will work as well as the other.
+At present there should be no major differences between them that affect the PMN pipeline, however the pipeline is tested using SingularityCE, so that is the fork that we recommend.
 Most Linux distributions should have one or both available in their package repositories.

 If you are using Apptainer, you will need to set the environment variable `SINGULARITY=apptainer` for the build.
 If you're using SingularityCE, the default value will work.

-#### Note: Tempfs and disk space
-Singularity by default uses the /tmp directory for all container builds.
-Somewhere around 16-18GB of space are needed there for the PMN container to build.
-On some Linux distributions such as Ubuntu, /tmp is a normal directory and there will be no problem here as long as you have the disk space; however others such as Fedora use tmpfs and by default /tmp is set to a size equal to half of your installed physical RAM, which may not be enough for the build.
-You can check the space available with `df -h /tmp`.
-If you find there isn't enough space, or if you encounter out-of-disk-space errors during the build, you can tell Singularity to use another directory for its temporary files.
-To do this, do the following:

-1. Create a tmp directory inside the PMN container build directory or somewhere else you have enough space available (`mkdir tmp`)
-2. Specify the environment variable `TMPDIR=$PWD/tmp` for the build
-    - *Note: Singularity requires a full path here and will not perform path expansion, so for example ~ for your home directory won't work.
-Shell variables will work however since they're handled by the shell*

-You could also remount tmpfs with a larger size.
-Either should resolve the issue.
-The space is only required during the build, and the temporary files will be cleared out once it's done

 #### Build the PMN pipeline
 Navigate to the build directory and type:

-    make pmn-ptools.sif

-(preceede it with any environment variable declarations you need from the previous sections).
+    pmn build

 Assuming the build succeeds, you will have a finished container, pmn-ptools.sif.
 As the message at the end of the build states, this contains an installed copy of Pathway Tools, so please **do not redistribute it** without permission from SRI International.
-The build will also generate pmn.sif, which is a copy of the pipeline that does not contain Pathway Tools.
+The build will also generate pmn-base.sif, which is a copy of the pipeline that does not contain Pathway Tools.
 This version of the container can only be used with an external installation of Pathway Tools but is safe to redistribute.
-If you don't need pmn.sif it is safe to delete after the build is finished.
-If you only want to generate the non-pathway-tools version, you can `make pmm.sif` (a copy of Pathway Tools is not required for the build in this case).
+If you don't need pmn-base.sif it is safe to delete after the build is finished.
+If you only want to generate this non-pathway-tools version, you can `make pmm-base.sif` (a copy of Pathway Tools is not required for the build in this case).

 ## Running the PMN Pipeline
 To run the pipeline, the basic steps are to create an empty project directory, download the amino acid fasta file(s) for all the genomes you want to run, write the config files, and run the pipeline.